NETL-RIC/OffshoreCO2StorageCalculator-releases/README.md

 This tool can be referenced with the following citation:

-Romeo, L., Wingo, P., Barkhurst, A., and Rose, K. 2020.
-Offshore CO2 Storage Calculator.
+> **Lucy Romeo, Aaron Barkhurst, Patrick Wingo, Randal Thomas, and Kelly Rose, Offshore CO2 Storage Calculator.**